FAU-DLM/FCDIIb_TSC/README.md

 ## System requirements
 The notebook was developed and tested on an Ubuntu 18.04 LTS Server.
-We would suggest to create a new environment with the following dependencies:
+We would suggest to create a new environment with the python dependencies listed in the requirements.txt.

 ## Hardware requirements
 Our experiments were carried out on 2x NVIDIA GeForce GTX 1080Ti using an AMD Ryzen Threadripper 1950X 16x 3.40GHz, 128Gb RAM, CUDA 10.0 and cuDNN 7.